 Waismann Method ® Offers Opiate Free, Accelerated Heroin Detox

-A heroin addiction is nearly impossible to kick without professional help.
+Generally, a heroin addiction is nearly impossible to kick without professional help.
 Many treatment protocols use opiate replacement therapy, essentially swapping one addiction for another.
 The use of Methadone and Suboxone may help wean some users from heroin but may cause a second addiction and the need for another detox.
-The Waismann Method of rapid detox doesn’t use opiate replacements, instead offering a world-renowned rapid detox that virtually eliminates withdrawal.
-Patients sleep lightly under deep sedation for a short time while medication cleanses the heroin from their opiate receptors.
-Heroin use can ruin lives but doesn’t have to.
+On the contrary, the Waismann Method doesn’t use opiate replacements.
+Instead, we offer a world-renowned rapid detox that virtually eliminates withdrawal.
+Patients sleep lightly under deep sedation for less than two hours while medication cleanses the heroin from patients’ opiate receptors.
+Heroin use can ruin lives but it doesn’t have to.
 The Waismann Method offers safe, responsible and confidential treatment that is humane and effective.